TOILmodular/GARGLER/README.md

 The module requires a clock signal (>1V) to output new CV values.

 #### STOP
 If there is a cable plugged into the STOP input, the CV outputs will only change to new values, if the input is high (>1V), otherwise the change of CV outputs will stop.

-If no cable is plugged in, the CV values will change with each clock trigger.
+Due to some reason which I did not yet find out, the constellation of active and inactive stages changes, when sending a high signal to the STOP input, compared to the stopped pattern.
+Sometimes, this results in the deactivation of all stages (all LEDs off) and no further movement.
+In that case, just press the ADD button to add a new high value to the first stage to ignite a new pattern.

+Consider this bug as an additional feature of chaos.

 #### ADD and DEL
 When pressing the ADD button, and as long as it is kept pressed, the first stage of the shift register will be set to high with each trigger signal into the clock input (provided the sequence is not stopped by a low signal in the STOP input).